Ultraplot/ultraplot/docs/api.rst

 .. important::

-   The documentation for "wrapper" functions like `standardize_1d` and `cmap_changer` from UltraPlot < 0.8.0 can now be found under individual `~ultraplot.axes.PlotAxes` methods like :func:`~ultraplot.axes.PlotAxes.plot` and :func:`~ultraplot.axes.PlotAxes.pcolor`.
+   The documentation for "wrapper" functions like `standardize_1d` and `cmap_changer` from UltraPlot < 0.8.0 can now be found under individual :class:`~ultraplot.axes.PlotAxes` methods like :func:`~ultraplot.axes.PlotAxes.plot` and :func:`~ultraplot.axes.PlotAxes.pcolor`.
 Note that calling ``help(ax.method)`` in a python session will show both the UltraPlot documentation and the original matplotlib documentation.